-Travel to Western Massachusetts to unveil one of the most undeveloped regions to appreciate the state’s natural beauty.
-The Berkshires describe the region characterized by forest-covered mountains.
-It’s a favorite outdoor recreation area.
-For nature-lovers, it one of the most beautiful places in MA and in the USA.
+Travel to scenic Western Massachusetts to appreciate the Bay State’s natural beauty.
+The Berkshires describe the region characterized by forest-covered mountains and is a favorite outdoor recreation area.
+For nature-lovers, it is one of the most beautiful places in MA and in the USA.

 Hiking is one of the favorite activities in the Berkshires.
 Step out into the scenic outdoors to discover the best viewpoints and trails.
 Hike to the Mount Greylock summit for the best view overlooking the landscape – it’s the highest point.

-Autumn is a beautiful time to see the colorful fall foliage.
-It’s great for a scenic drive in between towns.
+Autumn is a beautiful time to visit; the Berkshires is one of the best places in MA to see the colorful fall foliage.
+It’s also great for a scenic drive in between towns.

 10. Bridge of Flowers

 Guaranteed, you’ve never seen a bridge as unique as the Bridge of Flowers.
 The name accurately describes this small yet beautiful attraction in Massachusetts.
-The special bridge is decorated with a colorful array of flowers seasonally, so time your visit to see its wonder.
+The bridge is decorated with a colorful array of flowers seasonally, so it’s worth a visit anytime of year.
 For plant lovers and gardeners, this nature’s paradise will definitely appeal to you as one of the most beautiful destinations in Massachusetts.